Home / packaging / shipping / mailer box vs shipping box

 Mailer Box vs. Shipping Box: Definition, Differences, Shipping, and Sustainability

 Mailer boxes and shipping boxes are two corrugated packaging formats defined by different structural priorities.
 Mailer boxes use a self-locking tuck-flap design for lightweight parcel shipping, fast packing, and visible branding, while shipping boxes use taped slotted construction for compression strength, stacking, and long-distance transport.
-Differences appear in structure, board grade, closure method, branding and aesthetic shipping behavior, cost structure, and environmental tradeoffs.
+Differences appear in structure, board grade, closure method, branding and aesthetic shipping performance, cost structure, and environmental tradeoffs.
 Mailer boxes reduce material use and dimensional weight for single-item orders such as apparel or books, whereas shipping boxes accept heavier boards and added filler to control damage in multi-item, fragile, or palletized shipments.
 Choosing between them depends on product weight, handling stress, transit distance, and whether the box functions as a customer-facing package or a logistics transport shell.

 What is a Mailer Box?

 A mailer box is a self-locking corrugated carton for lightweight product shipping and branded delivery.
 It closes through an integrated front tuck flap with side dust flaps, eliminating tape or glue and reducing packing time.
-Mailer boxes commonly use E flute or B flute corrugated board to balance rigidity and print clarity.
+Mailer boxes commonly use E-flute or B-flute corrugated board to balance rigidity and print clarity.
 Custom dimensions limit internal void space for items such as apparel, cosmetics, books, or subscription products.

 What is a Shipping Box?